somaniarushi/me/content/blog/booklist.md

-A more thorough collection of my reading collection can be found at [goodreads.com/amks](https://goodreads.com/amks).
+A more thorough collection of my reading record can be found at [goodreads.com/amks](https://goodreads.com/amks).